 Comparing the SD-WAN Licensing Needs of Major Vendors

 With more enterprises adopting SD-WAN technology, SD-WAN vendor support can be a key to success.
-We break down the licensing of three major SD-WAN vendors.
+We break down the licensing of five major SD-WAN vendors.

 As Megaport launches and expands our global SD-WAN coverage with Megaport Virtual Edge (MVE), SD-WAN vendor support is a key requirement and understanding the relevant licensing needs per vendor and per customer use case becomes very important to fully realizing the benefits of MVE, which can include better network performance and security, reduced operating costs, and simplified network management.

 Let’s review the licensing approaches of each of Megaport’s partner SD-WAN vendors:

 Cisco DNA Software for SD-WAN is composed of Cisco DNA Essentials, DNA Advantage, and DNA Premier all with varying levels of SD-WAN features available.

 The only supported Software-Defined Cloud Interconnect (SDCI) license types (a.k.a.
 Cisco SD-WAN for MVE) are Cisco DNA Advantage and Cisco DNA Premier.
 These licenses support the Catalyst 8000V image which is needed for MVE.

 Existing Cisco customers would utilize their current DNA Advantage or DNA Premier licenses for installation of the Megaport Virtual Edge service.

 The terms for DNA Advantage are three, five, or seven years while for DNA Premier it is a three or five year subscription option.

 In addition, the bandwidth selection process for the Catalyst 8000V has been simplified where the choices are now simply Tier 2 and Tier 3 bandwidth options.